Blog / Fall Landscaping Tips for Your Raleigh Home

 Leaf pickup is one of the most common fall landscape maintenance tasks.
 If you don’t have anywhere to dispose of them or are looking to make the cleanup a little less tedious, remember that leaves can be compostable.
 You would do well to save them up to use as mulch in your garden.

-Consult Redwood Land Design For Your Fall Landscaping Needs
+Contact Redwood Land Design Today for Expert Fall Landscaping Services